 Katie is a board certified Physician Assistant who earned her degree from Barry University in Saint Petersburg, Florida.
 She earned a second master’s degree from the University of Florida in Health Education and Behavior and works with her patients on tailored diagnostic testing and treatment protocols that integrate dietary and supplement plans, IV therapy, and hormone balancing.

-Since becoming a nurse in 2004,Tamra has gained extensive experience and exposure to many avenues of nursing, but her love of holistic medicine resonates deepest.
+Since becoming a nurse,Tamra has gained extensive experience and exposure to many avenues of nursing, but her love of holistic medicine resonates deepest.
 She is now exploring novel ways in which to nurse, integrating the healing powers of nutrition and alternative therapies supported through Knowledge, Love, and Compassion.

 Our medical assistants undergo an extensive training program that includes a comprehensive checklist of competency.
 Under the direct oversight of Dr Rollins and a team of experienced nurses, they have had exceptional one-on-one training and are proficient at the daily tasks of managing the flow of patient labs, prescriptions and phone calls, as well as the lab and treatment services including blood draws, skin testing for allergies, and administration of immunotherapy treatments.
 They also serves as clinical educators, helping our patients with guidelines on prescription and natural therapies as well as review of food allergy results.